ConnectedDot/AirBnB_clone/web_static/README.md

 # 0x01.
 AirBnB clone - Web static

 ## Learning Objectives:bulb:
-What you should learn from this project:
+What i learnt from this project:

 * What is HTML
 * How to create an HTML page